Codesmith512/Minimum/README.md

 Minimum is a compiler that supports the Minimal-2D language with a few additional extensions

-Corresponding binaries are in Debug/ and Release/, and are entirely stand-alone
+Debugging and release binaries are located in `bin/` in their respective folders

-Sources are located in Minimal-2D.
+Sources are located in `src/`.
-The only source file atm is 'Minimal-2D.cpp', the rest are standard vs.
+The only source file atm is `Minimal-2D.cpp`, the rest are standard vs.

 Builds without warnings or errors with VS15, and shouldn't require any additional prerequsites.
 Should also be entirely cross-platform with the STL, however this has not been tested.